-- Daily email to Leader, Deputy(s) other Cabinet Members and Ward Member to advise them of any issues and action being taken - Ad-hoc email to Leader and Deputy(s) to advise of any emerging information or intelligence. - A letter (appendix 3) will be posted to properties in the immediate vicinity of the encampment to advise residents that the Council is aware of the encampment and that action is being taken to resolve the issue.
-The letter will encourage residents to contact the Council if they are experiencing any issues, the content of the letter will reflect if the land is Council owned and we are taking enforcement action or if is privately owned.
+- Daily email to Leader, Deputy(s) other Cabinet Members and Ward Member to advise them of any issues and action being taken - Ad-hoc email to Leader and Deputy(s) to advise of any emerging information or intelligence.

+• On sites where residents have reported issues or made a number of complaints a letter (appendix 2) will be posted to properties in the immediate vicinity of the encampment to advise residents that the Council is aware of the encampment and that action is being taken to resolve the issue.
+The letter will encourage residents to contact the Council if they are experiencing any issues.
+The content of the letter will reflect if the land is Council owned and we are taking enforcement action or if is privately owned.